- SENATORS' STATEMENTS

 Unfortunately, the bill rules out looking at alternatives.

 What are the bill's implications in terms of government policy?
 It would have been important and informative to have a closer look at why these problems have never been solved.
-Why did Prime Minister Trudeau and Parliament select the figure 5 per cent for "significant demand" in 1969?
+Why did Prime Minister Trudeau and Parliament select 5 per cent for "significant demand" in 1969?

 Surely it was not because Senator Chaput was not there to point out the problem.
-Why did the Mulroney government not amend the provision in 1988 when it made other important changes to the Official Languages Act?
+Why did the Mulroney government not amend the provision in 1988 when it made other major changes to the Official Languages Act?

 Why did the Chrétien and Martin governments not amend the 5 per cent significant demand provision during the 13 years they were in power from 1993 to 2006?
 How is today any different than the Trudeau years?